List of Contents

 AOE/COE – Arising Out of Employment in the Course Of Employment.
 In order for an injury to be covered by workers’ comp, the injury must arise out of the employment and in the course of employment.
 Simply, the injury must be caused by performing their job duties while the worker is working.
 For example, an injury is AOE/COE where a warehouse worker injures their back while they are lifting a heavy box from a pallet.
 It could also include the same person cutting their finger while serving a slice of cake at a work party for a co-worker’s birthday.

 DOI – Date of Injury.
 The calendar date of your injury.
-For a specific injury this is a specific date, like Friday the 13th.
-If an injury happens over the course of time, like a repetitive stress and strain of your hands from typing or back from lifting all of the time, then it is said to be a cumulative trauma (CT) injury.
+For a specific injury, this is a specific date, like Friday the 13th.
+If an injury happens over the course of time, like repetitive stress and strain of your hands from typing or back from lifting all of the time, then it is said to be a cumulative trauma (CT) injury.

 PD – Permanent Disability.
 Permanent disability benefits are money benefits issued to an injured worker based on a percentage of permanent disability.
-There is permanent partial disability (PPD) and permanent total disability (PTD).
+There is a permanent partial disability (PPD) and permanent total disability (PTD).
 Most injuries result in some percentage of permanent partial disability.
 These payments only last for a certain amount of time, depending on the percentage of disability for the work injury.

 SJDBV – Supplemental Job Displacement Benefits Voucher.
-A supplemental job displacement voucher has a money value (up to $6,000.00) that can be used for vocational and retraining purposes.
+A supplemental job displacement voucher has a monetary value (up to $6,000.00) that can be used for vocational and retraining purposes.
 It is somewhat complicated to use.
-In some cases the SJDBV can be used to purchase computer equipment or supplies required for retraining.
+In some cases, the SJDBV can be used to purchase computer equipment or supplies required for retraining.
 There are vocational counselors who can assist injured workers in maximizing the retraining benefits.
 A doctor decides if you get access to the SJDB Voucher depending on whether you can return to your job.

 MMI – Maximum Medical improvement.
 Maximum medical improvement is when an injured worker’s medical condition after reasonable treatment has plateaued, meaning the person is not expected to get much better or worse within 12 months.
-This is also known as being “Permanent and Stationary”, “P&S”.
+This is also known as “Permanent and Stationary”, or “P&S”.

 UR – Utilization Review.
 Requests for authorizations of medical treatment and prescriptions submitted by the injured person’s doctor are evaluated by utilization review to determine if the request is medically necessary.
-A UR physician is a doctor in a cubicle somewhere who will review the medical reports and the request of the treating doctor to determine if they satisfy the medical necessity guidelines used in the workers’ compensation system.
+A UR physician is a doctor in a cubicle somewhere who will review the medical reports and the request of the treating doctor to determine if they satisfy the medical necessity guidelines used in the decoding workers compensation system.

-IMR – Independent Medical review.
+IMR – Independent Medical Review.
 If a utilization review determination is unfavorable, the injured worker may appeal the denial of treatment through the independent medical review process.
 This is often a frustrating process and is beyond the scope of this blog.
 But I am sure we will write about it soon.